UW-MLGEO/MLGeo-2024-Snowflake-Classification/README.md

 To download the IMPACTS P-3 met/nav data on the NASA Global Hydrometeorology Resource (GCHR) website, an Earthdata Login profile is needed.
 Registering is free and can be done [here](https://urs.earthdata.nasa.gov/users/new?client_id=OLpAZlE4HqIOMr0TYqg7UQ&redirect_uri=https%3A%2F%2Fd53njncz5taqi.cloudfront.net%2Furs_callback&response_type=code&state=https%3A%2F%2Fsearch.earthdata.nasa.gov%2Fsearch%3Fq%3Dp3metnavimpacts%26ee%3Dprod)

+Note: Due to storage constraints in this repository, the raw PHIPS image files are not included in data/raw/

 ### **Project Objectives:**
 To create an AI algorithm (Convolutional Neural Network, CCN) to identify and classify thousands of high-resolution ice crystal images according to snowflake type (i.e. to create an ML-based ice crystal habit classification algorithm).
 The goal is for this alogorithm to replace manual snowflake classification in research studies, a tedious approach that is unreproducible and subject to human error, in order to provide an objective, reliable solution for identifying ice crystals of popular interest in snow microphysics studies, such as dendrites.